Inflammation in your mouth may raise your risk of developing cancer.

 Increased Health Risks

 According to the study mentioned above, over 66,000 postmenopausal women from ages 54-86 were examined.
-After following them for eight years, the study compared their rate of periodontal disease and tooth loss with their risk and rate of cancer.
+After following them for eight years, the study compared their periodontal disease and tooth loss with their risk and cancer rate.

-When gum disease is in the early stages, it produces a bacteria that forms on the exterior of the teeth which is called gingivitis.
+When gum disease is in the early stages, it produces a bacteria that forms on the teeth’ exterior, called gingivitis.
 Gingivitis makes the gums chronically swollen and causes plaque to form.
 If the plaque is not cleaned away, it can lead to periodontal disease.
-If left unchecked, the chronic inflammation associated with periodontal disease can start to form pockets of bacteria and food, which further exacerbates inflammation.
-The body’s immune system reacts by causing that chronic inflammation, which can lead to tooth damage and tooth loss.
+If left unchecked, the chronic inflammation associated with periodontal disease can form pockets of bacteria and food, further exacerbating inflammation.
+The body’s immune system reacts by causing chronic inflammation, leading to tooth damage and tooth loss.

 Develop Good Oral Habits

-There are also studies that indicate that your oral health is related to other chronic conditions such as diabetes, cardiovascular disease, and other major health conditions.
+Some studies indicate that oral health is related to other chronic conditions such as diabetes, cardiovascular disease, and other major health conditions.
 It isn’t clear whether the association is clear causation, if the conditions are enhanced when you don’t take care of your oral health, or if it is just inflammation of the mouth alone that determines your risk.

-What is clear is that oral health is a good indicator of your overall health, not just an addition to it.
-If you want to help your risk for chronic disease and illness, then a good place to start is to develop good oral habits and to see your dentist on a regular basis to ensure that you are on the right course for a healthy future.
-If the fear of pain is holding you back, discuss options of dental sedation with your dentist to calm your anxiety and ensure that your oral health doesn’t suffer.
+Oral health is a good indicator of your overall health, not just an addition to it.
+If you want to help your risk for chronic disease and illness, then a good place to start is to develop good oral habits and see your dentist regularly to ensure that you are on the right course for a healthy future.
+If the fear of pain is holding you back, discuss dental sedation options with your dentist to calm your anxiety and ensure that your oral health doesn’t suffer.

 Schedule Your Appointment

 Is a dental phobia keeping you away from the dentist?
-If you have not been to the dentist because you suffer from moderate to severe dental phobia, we are here to help you!
+If you have not been to the dentist because you suffer from moderate to a severe dental phobia, we are here to help you!
 The Dental Anesthesia Center is a state-of-the-art dental facility for patients who require general anesthesia, deep sedation, or oral sedation for their dental care.
-The sedation method for an individual is determined on the patients medical history and current physical and mental health.
+An individual’s sedation method is determined by the patient’s medical history and current physical and mental health.